monktastic/no-more-contempt/scratch/key-points.md

 - It is a story as old as humanity itself, and the only reason it persists is that we have told ourselves that we are uniquely immune.
 We could never be _those people_ — after all, look at how much we hate and judge them.
 But the truth is that as long as we endorse any distinction whatsoever between _fundamentally good_ and _fundamentally bad_ people; those who deserve our compassion and those who deserve only contempt, it means that we are _already_ those people in fledgling form.
 For we do not yet recognize that this distinction exists _only_ as a way for our darkness to keep its foot in the door, waiting for the right conditions, to manifest in its full sinister glory.
 We may believe that we can maintain a "proper balance," reserving our spite for those who genuinely deserve it — but if so, it only means that we're not yet aware of just how much damage we're already doing.
 This only proves that we are _especially_ susceptible.

-- We lie to ourselves in a million tiny ways all the time; our mind angling to gain subtle advantages for ourselves, but of course never letting us know that it is doing so.
-Our unconscious desires weave themselves into the very fabric of our reality, manipulating it in nearly-invisible ways that supposedly benefit us while gradually degrading the whole.
-Yet degrading the whole can never ultimately benefit us — a fact that we are slowly waking up to as a species.
-We are aware that "bad people" are destroying our very biosphere to line their own pockets, but we haven't yet made the connection between our own behavior and theirs.
-We still believe that our hatred for them is a sign of the good within us, but only because we are still not looking too carefully.

 - Thus, two behaviors that look nearly identical from the outside can have _profoundly_ different results — and it is exactly this difficulty in telling them apart that our darkness uses to trick us into following it.